-We conducted research within Nairobi Metropolitan (Nairobi and the surrounding semi-rural towns including, Thika, Kiambu, Kajiado), Nakuru county and its environs.
+We conducted research in Nairobi Metropolitan (Nairobi and the surrounding peri-urban towns including Thika, Kiambu, and Kajiado), Nakuru and its environs, and the agricultural town of Kitale in the Rift Valley.

-We have outlined five chapters, one on each sector, or platform livelihood type, with the fifth chapter drawing on lessons about the platform economy as a whole, with extra attention to digital inclusion for women, people living with disabilities, and people living in rural areas.
+The report includes eight chapters, one on each sector, and a ninth chapter that outlines lessons about the platform economy as a whole, with extra attention to digital inclusion for women, people living with disabilities, and people living in peri-urban areas.

 Explore the different sector reports